hjcloveandroid/Resume/resume-en.md

 ## Message-net(KaiOS)
 ```
-Project Description: Realize 5G SMS function, including itinerary code, official account, etc.
+Project Description: Realize 5G SMS function, including Travel Code, Official Account, etc.

-Responsibility description: Use React to rewrite the message application, and use web idl to implement the corresponding interface
+Responsibility description: Use React to refactor the message application, and use web idl to implement the special APIs.
 ```
 ## Orange Operation(KaiOS)
 ```
 Project description: The call interface obtains the number type (such as emergency number, suspected fraud, merchant information, etc.) by accessing the server according to the number, and displays the corresponding information on the interface

-Responsibility description: Responsible for the evaluation of the overall project, the development part is responsible for the coding of the callscreen interface
+Responsibility description: Responsible for the evaluation of the overall project, the development part is responsible for the coding of the callscreen interface and implementation of interaction with server
 ```

 ## AI Trainning (SJTU)